Retirement Planning With Stock Options And RSUs (Part 1: Pre-Retirement)

 Restricted Stock And RSUs

 There is a perception that restricted stock and restricted stock units (RSUs) have more value than stock options because they always maintain some worth, even if the stock declines.
 Stock options, on the other hand, can lose all their value if the trading price dips below the exercise price.
 The security offered by restricted stock and RSUs becomes even more important as you near retirement.
-In addition, they usually pay dividends along the way.
+In addition, if your company pays dividends, you usually receive them along the way or at vesting.

 However, stock options have greater upside potential and thus can produce more substantial wealth than restricted stock and RSUs.
 In addition, stock options give you more control over when you recognize the taxable income and generally provide longer "tax deferral" than restricted stock and RSUs, which usually become taxable at vesting within four years from grant (see the relevant FAQ on the taxation of restricted stock).
 Contrast this with stock options, which generally expire 10 years from the grant date.
 Ideally, your investment portfolio will contain both restricted stock and stock options.

-Income recognized from exercising NQSOs or SARs, a disqualifying disposition of ISOs or ESPPs, and vesting of restricted stock is included in your total income for the purposes of calculating the amount you can contribute to your company's 401(k) plan.
-Employee contributions to a 401(k) plan are limited to $17,500 in 2013.
-Those who are over 50 can add an additional $5,500 per year, for a maximum possible contribution of $23,000 in 2013.
+Income recognized from exercising NQSOs or SARs, a disqualifying disposition of ISOs or ESPPs, and vesting of restricted stock is often included in your total income for the purposes of calculating the amount you can contribute to your company's 401(k) plan (confirm this with your company).
+Employee contributions to a 401(k) plan are limited to $18,500 in 2018.
+Those who are over 50 can add an additional $6,000 per year, for a maximum possible contribution of $24,500 in 2018.